VisActor/VChart/docs/assets/guide/en/tutorial_docs/Chart_Types/3d_Bar.md

 - `barChart.axes`: Axis component, displayed by default and automatically inferring coordinate system and data mapping logic based on chart type.
 For detailed configurations, see [VChart Axis Component Configuration](../../../option/barChart#axes)
 - `barChart.tooltip`: Tooltip information, displayed by default during interaction, for detailed configurations, see [VChart Tooltip Component Configuration](../../../option/barChart#tooltip)
-- For more component configurations, see [VChart barChart Configuration](../../../option/barChart) As a 3D chart, 3D scatter plot needs to enable 3D view, which needs to be configured in the initialization parameters of vChart:
+- For more component configurations, see [VChart barChart Configuration](../../../option/barChart) As a 3D chart, 3D scatter plot needs to enable 3D view, which needs to be configured in the initialization parameters of vchart:

 - `options3d.enable`: Enable 3D view